 Whether you work at home or in a crowded office, the last thing you want is a tangle of cords connecting everything together.
 A wireless system is especially important if you need to move around or connect several different terminals to the same printer.

-Unlike many of its competitors, the Epson ET-2750 are affordable and wireless, which makes it easy for an office to coordinate its printing queue.
+Unlike many of its competitors, the Epson ET-2750 is affordable and wireless, which makes it easy for an office to coordinate its printing queue.
 This is great for regular computers and laptops, of course, but it also enables fast-paced workers to print materials directly from their tablets or phones.
 The EcoTank doesn't just save money, but time and energy as well.

 Experts estimate that 1 million ink cartridges are thrown in the garbage every day, amounting to 11 cartridges every second.
 The ink can contaminate groundwater and the plastic won't biodegrade for millions of years.
 Yes, you can recycle cartridges, but this process can be annoying and many office workers forget.